 When I saw a preview for D-Frag!, I was expecting to find a lot of humor in the episode.
 While there was some humor included throughout the first episode, there wasn’t quite as much as I thought there would be.
 From what humor I saw in that episode, I was given the impression that there’s a potential for this series to rely on the same gags every week for the series’ humor.
 Sadly, I ended up being right with that assumption.

 At the end of episode two, I truly did see some potential for D-Frag!
 Sadly, as the series progressed, that potential never materialized.
-Instead, it became a comedy that relied heavy on particular gags that weren’t terribly funny the first time and wore out their welcome rather quickly.
+Instead, it became a comedy that relied heavily on gags that weren’t terribly funny the first time and wore out their welcome rather quickly.
 By episode four, I felt that the series was already starting to become stagnant.
-When I reached the halfway point, I decided I’d stick it out, but that the second half of the series really couldn’t go fast enough for my taste.
+When I reached the halfway point, I decided I’d stick it out, but the second half of the series really couldn’t go fast enough for my taste.

 The final episode didn’t feel like an episode to end a series on.
 Nothing has been resolved at all, and little to no progress has been made on the loose threads that are out there.
 I found this to be an unsatisfying ending for a series that had worn out its welcome for me several episodes ago.
 While I’ve thought that D-Frag! has been drudgery to watch for a while now, Episode 12 was the worst of this that I’ve experienced.
 After finishing the last episode, all I could say is that, “Thank God D-Frag! is over!”

 For most of the season, D-Frag! rated as the least favorite of the six new shows that I was watching during Winter 2014.
-However, it managed to move up on spot when Magical Warfare had an epic fail of a final episode that helped to demote that series to the bottom rank.
+However, it managed to move up one spot when Magical Warfare had an epic fail of a final episode that helped to demote that series to the bottom rank.

 Ultimately, I can’t recommend D-Frag! to anime viewers.
 If you enjoy comedy anime, then you’re better off avoiding this series.
 Regurgitated non-funny gags and a lack of direction later in the series make D-Frag! a series to avoid.